-- 4.10 The Council's Winter Maintenance budget was increased by £500k in Financial Year 2014/15 to an operational budget of £1.65M and this level of funding remains in place for the coming season.
-This provides the capability to deliver the equivalent of 55 full runs over the season.
-The actual cost of winter maintenance is dependent upon the severity of winter conditions and is a financial risk in that the service responds in accordance with set policy to variable weather events that are not predictable. - 4.11 As of 31st March 2018, the Council held a stock of 8,061 tonnes of salt, although this dropped to 7,502t by the end of activities on 16th April.
-Provisional replenishment orders were called forward from mid-Oct, for 4,000 tonnes.
-This will top up to capacity in storage facilities to the target starting stock of +11,000 tonnes.
-Initial deliveries in October have achieved 9,800t in stock to 9th Nov. - 4.12 The Salt Use Reduction and Preservation of Stocks protocol was introduced in December 2010 in light of severe shipping and material shortages has been updated and attached at Appendix 4. - 4.13 The assessment of school routes subject to pre-treatment before 08:00hrs, as required under Priority 3b of the route hierarchy, in section 4 of the Policy, will be assessed each year after the confirmation of enrolment numbers from the autumn intake.
+- reliable fleet, we have ensured this contract delivers vehicles less than 1 year old vehicles which will increase reliability and efficiency. - 4.13 As of 19 April 2019, the Council held a stock of 10,572 tonnes of salt.
+Provisional replenishment orders will be called forward from mid-Oct, for 4,000 tonnes.
+This will top up capacity in storage facilities to the target starting stock of +14,000 tonnes. - 4.14 The Salt Use Reduction and Preservation of Stocks protocol was introduced in December 2010 in light of severe shipping and material shortages is attached at Appendix 4. - 4.15 The assessment of school routes subject to pre-treatment before 08:00hrs, as required under Priority 3b of the route hierarchy, in section 4 of the Policy, will be assessed each year after the confirmation of enrolment numbers from the autumn intake.
 Once the levels of occupancy on school bus routes have been confirmed, amendments will be made as necessary to the pre-treatment route plans and descriptions.
-These amendments will then be fixed in the operational plan for the winter season and will not be subject to adjustment during the season.